In 2017, the Australian Government significantly changed how depreciation can be claimed on second-hand property.

 When we depreciate ducted air-conditioning, we now have to break it into various components.

-To put this in context, when you buy a two-year-old house, you can still claim depreciation on the ductwork because it’s part of the structure – but you can’t claim on the controls you push to turn on it!
+When you buy a two-year-old house, you can still claim depreciation on the ductwork because it’s part of the structure – but you can’t claim the controls you push to turn on it!

-The changes the Government made only applied to the people like you and me.
-You see the same rules don’t apply to corporations, large super funds or a large trust fund that has over 300 members.
+The Government’s changes only applied to the people like you and me.
+The same rules don’t apply to corporations, large super funds or a large trust fund with over 300 members.

 Does that seem fair to you?

-Crazy Fact Number 6 – When it sold it’s not even new
+Crazy Fact Number 6 – When it sold, it was not even new

 Let’s say you own an investment property and have a tenant in place.
-The tenant decides to move out and you decide to sell the property.
+The tenant decides to move out, and you choose to sell the property.

-Just before you sell it, you decide to upgrade some items to get the maximum sales price.
-So you install new flooring, window coverings, kitchen appliances and a brand new hot water system, in order to prepare the house for sale.
+Before you sell it, you upgrade some items to get the maximum sales price.
+So you install new flooring, window coverings, kitchen appliances and a new hot water system to prepare the house for sale.

 The new purchaser is not eligible to claim depreciation on these assets, even though they have never been ‘previously used’.
-This is because they were not the owners of the property when the assets were first installed.
+This is because they were not the property owners when the assets were first installed.

-There is a section of the Income Tax Assessment Act that would enable the new owner to claim the depreciation – whereby you as the owner would deem the property to be “Substantially Renovated” and thus creating a new supply of the property.
+A section of the Income Tax Assessment Act would enable the new owner to claim the depreciation – whereby you as the owner would deem the property to be “Substantially Renovated” and thus create a new supply of the property.

-However, that would mean that you would have to pay GST on the sale and not many property owners want to do that!
+However, that would mean you would have to pay GST on the sale, and not many property owners want to do that!

 Crazy fact number 7 – Living in the past

-When the Government changed the laws around depreciation – it changed the game for the quantity surveying industry – and in particular – whether your property now requires an inspection.
+When the Government changed the laws around depreciation, it changed the game for the quantity surveying industry – mainly whether your property now requires an inspection.

-Some companies are still advising that every property needs an inspection for depreciation purposes.
+Some companies still advise that every property needs an inspection for depreciation purposes.

-This is simply not true and I would argue it is in their interest to say this, not yours.
+This is not true, and I would argue it is in their interest to say this, not yours.

 Of course, there are many reasons why some properties do require an inspection and others don’t.

 Washington Brown will only inspect your property if it is necessary.
-If it doesn’t need an inspection, we will pass on those savings.
+We will pass on those savings if it doesn’t need an inspection.